armory/documentation/_install_guide/authz.md

 ## OKTA

-OKTA has it's own [separate guide](/admin-guides/okta/) due to it's lengthy configuration
+OKTA has its own [separate guide](/admin-guides/okta/) due to its lengthy configuration

 ## Application Access